gv20-therapeutics/antibody-in-pytorch/AIPT/Benchmarks/OAS_dataset/README.md

 ### Description

 Benchmark dataset consists of Observed Antibody Space (OAS) sequences.
 We used CDR1, CDR2 and CDR3 sequences to analyze the performance for classification of Naive B cells and Memory B cells.
-Accuracy score and Matthew's Correlation Coefficient (MCC) was used to compare the results.
+Accuracy score and Matthew's Correlation Coefficient (MCC) metrics were used to compare the results.
 The following table shows the performance for CNN, LSTM-RNN and Bi-LSTM models on the benchmark dataset:

 ### Tables of comparison